Testosterone Replacement Therapy (TRT) – FAQ

 The physicians at Low T Center regularly employ intramuscular testosterone injections because of their clinical effectiveness and convenience.

-The $99 health assessment includes a consult with a medical provider as well as data gathering.
+Our health assessment is offered to existing Low T Center patients and includes a consult with a medical provider as well as data gathering.
 We capture your medical history; any symptoms you are experiencing; and a quantification of how you are feeling, which will result in your LTC Vitality Score.
+If you are billing through your insurance company- this annual visit is typically completely covered by insurance.
+This service is available and included in self-pay pricing for patients.

 In addition, we take your vitals — blood pressure, pulse rate, weight — and do a full blood panel: